 A good story reaches past the mind and grabs hold of the heart.
 We use stories to teach, to inspire, to connect, and to entertain.
 I tell music-based stories through singing, movement, spoken word, and object work.
-As a classically trained soprano and integrative performer, I cross the boundaries of artistic mediums and focus on creating genuine connections with other artists and the audience.
+As a trained soprano and integrative performer, I cross the boundaries of artistic mediums and focus on creating genuine connections with other artists and the audience.

 Here’s a bit more about me, and you can just pretend I didn’t write it myself: